Hauts-de-Seine

 Hauts-de-Seine (/fr/; lit.
 'Seine Heights') is a department in the Île-de-France region of France.
 It covers Paris's western inner suburbs.
 It is bordered by Paris, Seine-Saint-Denis and Val-de-Marne to the east, Val-d'Oise to the north, Yvelines to the west and Essonne to the south.
-With a population of 1,624,357 (as of 2019) and a total area of 176 square kilometres (68 square miles), it has the second highest population density among all departments of France, after Paris.
-It is the fifth most populous department in France.
+With a population of 1,654,712 (as of 2023) and a total area of 176 square kilometres (68 square miles), it has the second highest population density among all departments of France, after Paris.
+It is the seventh most populous department in France.
 Its prefecture is Nanterre, but Boulogne-Billancourt, one of its two subprefectures, alongside Antony, has a larger population.

 Hauts-de-Seine is best known for containing the modern office, cinema and shopping complex La Défense, one of Grand Paris's main economic centres and one of Europe's major business districts.
 Hauts-de-Seine is one of the wealthiest departments in France; it had the highest GDP per capita in France at €107,800 in 2020.
 Its inhabitants are called Altoséquanais (masculine) and Altoséquanaises (feminine) in French.

 History

 From 1790 to 1968, Hauts-de-Seine was part of the former department of Seine.

 The Hauts-de-Seine department was created in 1968, from parts of the former departments of Seine and Seine-et-Oise.
-Its creation reflected the implementation of a law passed in 1964; Nanterre had already been selected as the prefecture for the new department early in 1965.
+Its creation reflected the implementation of a law passed in 1964.
+Nanterre had already been selected as the prefecture for the new department early in 1965.

 In 2016, the Departmental Council of Hauts-de-Seine voted in favour of a fusion of Hauts-de-Seine and Yvelines, its western neighbour.
 Following a similar vote in Yvelines, an établissement public interdépartemental was established.
 The fusion project was abandoned in 2021, but the cooperation between the two departments continues.